godaddy/asherah/languages/csharp/AppEncryption/README.md

 #### (Optional) Enable Session Caching

 Session caching is disabled by default.
-If there is a use case where multiple users/threads are trying to access the same session after some operations, you can enable session cache.
+Enabling it is primarily useful if you are working with stateless workloads and the shared session can't be used by the calling app.

 To enable session caching, simply use the optional builder step `WithCanCacheSessions(true)` when building a crypto policy.